 In some cases, a student's financial aid application may be selected for verification.
 This is a process in which we confirm that the information provided on the application is accurate.
 Students who are selected for verification can still receive financial aid after submitting the information requested.
 To complete verification, students may be required to submit one or more of the following.
-The requirements will be listed in the ctcLink student account:
+If selected, the requirements will be listed in the ctcLink student account:

-- Verification Worksheet - o 2022 IRS Tax Return Transcript for the applicant (available at www.irs.gov) - o 2022 IRS Tax Return Transcript for the applicant's parent, if the student is dependent - o All 2022 W2 forms - o Verification of Identity/Statement of Educational Purpose form - \circ Verification of untaxed income
+- Verification Worksheet - o 2023 IRS Tax Return Transcript for the applicant (available at www.irs.gov) - o 2023 IRS Tax Return Transcript for the applicant's parent, if the student is dependent - All 2023 W2 forms - Verification of Identity/Statement of Educational Purpose form - Verification of untaxed income